-The device1 file in ClustrixDB is used for all database data, undo logs, temporary tables, Binlogs, and ClustrixDB system objects.
-ClustrixDB ensures that the device1 file is the same size on all nodes of the cluster.
+The device1 file in Xpand is used for all database data, undo logs, temporary tables, Binlogs, and Xpand system objects.
+Xpand ensures that the device1 file is the same size on all nodes of the cluster.
 Once the optimum size of the device1 file is derived, it rarely requires change.

 To increase the size of the device1 file, see ALTER CLUSTER RESIZE DEVICES.

 To reduce the size of the device1 file cluster-wide, follow these instructions.
 This may be necessary when upgrading to Xpand 7.5 or greater on a cluster that is already at or near capacity or for workloads that utilize large sorts or aggregates.

 These instructions are meant to be completed for one node at a time, but if you have space within your cluster, you may complete the cycle using more than one node at a time.

 The global device_auto_resize_to_largest controls how device1 files are consistently sized throughout your cluster.
 Ensure that this is initially set to false so it does not interfere with this process.

 |Verify that the initial setting of device_auto_resize_to_largest is false|

 sql> SHOW GLOBAL VARIABLES LIKE 'device_auto_resize_to_largest';